 The generous support of alumni, individual donors, foundations, and corporate citizens is essential for the Museum of Anthropological Archaeology to be able to continue to conduct significant archaeological research and make our world-class collections available to a broader audience at the University, in Michigan, and across the globe.

 Your generous gift to one of the Museum’s endowment funds can help us further this vision.
 A gift to an undergraduate research fund can help a student join an archaeological field project or present a paper at a major conference.
 A donation to the RCYBP Endowment will allow a graduate student to run radiocarbon dates on samples from their doctoral fieldwork.
-Other endowments help support visiting speakers, doctoral fieldwork, and other museum activities.
+Other endowments help support visiting speakers, doctoral fieldwork, and various museum activities.

 Create a New Endowment